medkit-lib/medkit/docs/tutorial/entity_matching.md

 # Entity Matching

-This tutorial will take you on a tour of the most common methods to perform entity matching on text documents using medkit.
+This tutorial will take you on a tour of the most common methods to perform entity matching on text documents using `medkit`.

-NB: If you are new to medkit, you should probably take a look at the [First steps](../user_guide/first_steps.md) tutorial before going further.
+NB: If you are new to `medkit`, you should probably take a look at the [First steps](../user_guide/first_steps.md) tutorial before going further.

 ## Sentence splitting

 Before trying to locate entities in a document, it is often necessary to split it into sentences, either because some operations expect sentences rather than a full document as their input, or because we will afterward perform some context detection operation at the sentence level.

 Let's start by loading a medical report to work on: